cedar-policy/vscode-cedar/development.md

 npm run package
 ```

-### Docker
+### Container Testing

 To build and run tests in a clean environment, first build the container, then open a bash shell in the container.
+The CLI commands below use `docker`, but are compatible with the [`Finch`](https://github.com/runfinch/finch) open source client for container development.

 ```bash
 docker build . -t cedar-policy/vscode-cedar